By the co-author of The easy Guide to Your Walt Disney World Visit 2020, the best-reviewed Disney World guidebook series ever.

 (As an Amazon Associate I earn from qualifying purchases.)

-The Disney Dining Plan
+The Disney Dining Plan: 2024 Recommendations

 By Dave Shute

-OVERVIEW: THE DISNEY DINING PLAN(S)
+OVERVIEW: THE DISNEY DINING PLAN

 (This page is one of a series explicating Walt Disney World lingo, abbreviations, and FAQ for first time family visitors to Walt Disney World.)

-There are several Disney Dining Plans available to guests at Walt Disney World resort hotels.
+There are two Disney Dining Plans available to guests at Walt Disney World resort hotels.
 The basic idea of these plans is that by pre-paying for most of your meals, your budgeting is simplified, and, possibly, you might save money.

 (See this for the official Walt Disney World website material on all of these plans.)

-MORE DETAIL ON THE DISNEY DINING PLAN(S)
+MORE DETAIL ON THE DISNEY DINING PLAN

 All of the Disney Dining Plans work basically the same way.